 5 Then the angel who talked with me came out and said to me, “Lift your eyes now, and see what this is that goes forth.”
 6 So I asked, “What is it?”
 And he said, “It is a basket that is going forth.”
 He also said, “This is their resemblance throughout the earth: 7 Here is a lead disc lifted up, and this is a woman sitting inside the basket”; 8 then he said, “This is Wickedness!”
 And he thrust her down into the basket, and threw the lead cover over its mouth.

-The seventh vision exhibits a woman confined in a basket.
-This woman represents the wickedness of religion in the land of Babylon.
-This nation will become the center of evil where they worship a particular woman as an idol.
+The seventh vision exhibited a woman confined in a basket.
+This woman represented the wickedness of religion in the land of Babylon.
+This nation would become the center of evil where they worshiped a particular woman as an idol.